BejDev-20/AppointmentManagementSystem/README.md

 ## Description

-An international inventory management system that maintains lists of parts (made in-house and outsourced) and products with associated parts.
-The application provides functionality to add, modify, or delete part/product.
+An internal international appointment management system based on MySQL server [currently out of commision].
+It provides functionality to add, update, delete customers and appointments.
+Each customer

 Products can only be deleted when no parts are associated with it. main screen of the app includes two tables for parts and products, including a unique ID, item name, number of items in the inventory, and price per unit.
 It includes search functionality for the tables.